novaris-dev/framework/readme.md

 # Novaris Framework
-An awesome looking framework got that right
+An awesome looking framework got that right!